Skip to main content

 • The WebViewScriptLoadedEvent is a supporting data type for the data the event needs to pass from native to JavaScript.

-• The codegenNativeComponent statement that allows us to codegenerate the code for the custom component and that defines a name for the component used to match the native implementations.
+• The codegenNativeComponent statement allows us to codegenerate the code for the custom component and that defines a name for the component used to match the native implementations.

 As with Native Modules, you can have multiple specification files in the specs/ directory.
 For more information about the types you can use, and the platform types these map to, see the appendix.